torryatco/Basilica/readme.md

 ![Image of Basilica](other/FINAL.png)

-Open `app/index.html` in VSCode and examine the HTML with regards to the [recipe schema](https://schema.org/Recipe) at [schema.org](http://schema.org/docs/gs.html).
+Open `app/index.html` in VSCode and examine the HTML with regards to the [recipe schema](https://schema.org/Recipe).
 A schema is a semantic vocabulary of tags (or microdata) that you can add to your HTML to improve the way search engines read and represent your page in search engine result pages.
 There are [many different kinds of schemas](https://schema.org/docs/full.html).

 Note the [itemscope](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/itemscope) attribute.
 There is a good example of [using the recipe schema](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/itemscope#representing_structured_data_for_a_recipe).

 Demo: test the HTML with [Rich Results Test](https://search.google.com/test/rich-results?utm_campaign=devsite&utm_medium=jsonld&utm_source=recipe) and add any missing attributes.

-Note:

-- the `<abbr>` tag
-- the absence of a wrapper div (even though the design shows a centered document)

 There are other types of metadata that enrichness HTML.
 A popular one for sharing data is [Open Graph Metadata](https://ogp.me/).

 Inspect the head of [this recipe page](https://www.epicurious.com/ingredients/our-best-basil-recipes-gallery) and note the `og:` metadata.

+Note the `<abbr>` tag.

 ### Starter CSS